 when you convert sunlight into electricity.
 To make electricity, solar panels absorb light and use it in a way that creates electrical energy.

 That energy is converted into the type of electricity we use in our homes.
-So long as your panels produce enough energy, you can use them to power your electrical items at home instead of relying on energy from the grid alone.
+So long as panels produce enough energy, the electrical items in our homes get the power they need from the sun, instead of relying on electricity from the grid.
+When

 What are the advantages of solar energy?

 The sun shines for free, so the energy from your solar-electric system is free too.
 And for every bit you use, you’ll buy less energy from the grid.
 A lot of solar users also send the solar energy they don’t use back into the grid